dsmithhayes/reddin_challenge/INSTRUCTIONS.md

 * MySQL 5.7

 Everything is developed locally on an Ubuntu 16.04 Linux distribution, using the maintained versions of the stack from Aptitude.
+The downside of this is that the application is not entirely portable.

 ## Installation

-The post-installation script will initialize the database, and its tables.

-    $ composer install
+    $ composer install                              # install dependencies
+    $ app/console doctrine:database:create          # create the database
+    $ app/console doctrine:schema:update --force    # create the tables
-    $ app/console server:run
+    $ app/console server:run                        # run the server

-## Parse Users
+## Parse Users Command

 To parse the users data into the database issue the following command: